mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
   <tr>
     <td><b>Plane</b></td>
-    <td>A plane defined by a plane origin, X-Axis, Y-Axis and Z-Axis</td>
+    <td>A plane defined by a plane origin, X-Axis, Y-Axis, and Z-Axis</td>
   </tr>
  <tr>
     <td><b>Arc</b></td>
-    <td>Represents the value of a plane, two angles and a radius in a subcurve of a circle</td>
+    <td>Represents the value of a plane, two angles, and a radius in a subcurve of a circle</td>
   </tr>
  <tr>
     <td><b>Circle</b></td>